riga/pymitter/README.md

 - #### `emit(event, *args, **kwargs)`
     Emits an event.
-    All functions of events that match *event* are invoked with *args* and *kwargs* in the exact order of their registeration.
+    All functions of events that match *event* are invoked with *args* and *kwargs* in the exact order of their registration.
     Async functions are called in a new event loop.
     There is no return value.

 - #### `(async) emit_async(event, *args, **kwargs)`
     Emits an event.
-    All functions of events that match *event* are invoked with *args* and *kwargs* in the exact order of their registeration.
+    All functions of events that match *event* are invoked with *args* and *kwargs* in the exact order of their registration.
     Awaitable objects returned by async functions are awaited in the outer event loop.
     Returns an `Awaitable`.

 - #### `emit_future(event, *args, **kwargs)`
     Emits an event.
-    All functions of events that match *event* are invoked with *args* and *kwargs* in the exact order of their registeration.
+    All functions of events that match *event* are invoked with *args* and *kwargs* in the exact order of their registration.
     Awaitable objects returned by async functions are placed at the end of the event loop using `asyncio.ensure_future`.
     There is no return value.